eonadler/eonadler.github.io/research.markdown

 ![galacticus]({{eonadler.github.io}}/assets/img/galacticus.png){:width="100%"}
 <p style="line-height: 1.0; margin-top: -15px; margin-bottom: -20px"><sub>
-Example of an assembly history for a Milky Way-mass system (left panel) and its dark matter substructure (right panel) generated using GALACTICUS.
-Our approach guarantees that key observational constraints on the Milky Way's evolution, including the recent infall of the Large Magellanic Cloud (red circle), are satisfied.
+Example of a Milky Way system's merger tree (left panel) and dark matter substructure (right panel) generated using GALACTICUS.
+The constrained merger tree technique guarantees that the Milky Way host (black) accretes an LMC analog (red).
 </sub></p>

-#### Galaxy--Halo Connection Model
+#### Faint-end Galaxy--Halo Connection

 <p style="margin-bottom: 32px">
 I have developed an empirical model and inference framework for the galaxy--halo connection that extends to the faintest dwarf galaxies.
 This framework includes a <a href="https://arxiv.org/abs/1712.04467">machine-learning model for satellite disruption due to central galaxies</a> and an <a href="https://arxiv.org/abs/1809.055427">empirical model for the subhalo--satellite galaxy connection</a>.
 </p>

 <p style="margin-bottom: 30px">
-In <a href="https://arxiv.org/abs/1912.03303">Nadler et al. 2020</a>, I applied this framework to <a href="https://www.darkenergysurvey.org/">Dark Energy Survey</a> and <a href="https://www2.ifa.hawaii.edu/research/Pan-STARRS.shtml">Pan-STARRS1</a> [Pan-STARRS1](https://www.ifa.hawaii.edu/research/Pan-STARRS.shtml) data to reveal the impact of the Large Magellanic Cloud on the Milky Way satellite population and constrain the faint-end galaxy--halo connection.
+In <a href="https://arxiv.org/abs/1912.03303">Nadler et al. 2020</a>, I applied this framework to Milky Way satellites observed by the <a href="https://www.darkenergysurvey.org/">Dark Energy Survey</a> and <a href="https://www2.ifa.hawaii.edu/research/Pan-STARRS.shtml">Pan-STARRS1</a> to reveal the impact of LMC-associated satellites and constrain the faint-end galaxy--halo connection.
 </p>

 ![galhalo]({{eonadler.github.io}}/assets/img/galhalo.png){:width="100%"}